 Nature-based Early Childhood Educator at Connolly Ranch

-Position Summary: Connolly Ranch Education Center seeks a passionate, playful, creative, and energetic Early Child Educator for our outdoor, nature-based programs for children ages 2-6.
-The ideal candidate is confident leading large groups of children (15-30) with a background that includes prior working experience with farm animals, organic gardening, hiking, cooking, art and developing activities that engage young children in innovative and meaningful experiences in nature.
+Position Summary: Connolly Ranch Education Center seeks a passionate, playful, creative, and energetic Early Childhood Educator for our outdoor, nature-based programs for children ages 2-6.
+The ideal candidate is confident in leading large groups of children (15-30) with a background that includes experience with farm animals, organic gardening, hiking, cooking, art and developing activities that engage young children in innovative and meaningful experiences in nature.

 Duties and Responsibilities:

 - Design, develop and teach nature-based, developmentally appropriate programming in conjunction with other members of the teaching team.

 - Ensure the physical and emotional health, safety, and welfare of all participants.